sentinel-hub/sentinelhub-js/README.md

 }
 ```

-To enable caching for the requests, one can add `expiresIn` to the requests configuration object.
+Caching is enabled by default where items expire in 30 minutes.
+To modify the caching, one can add `expiresIn` to the requests configuration object.
 The values are in seconds.
 Value `0` disables caching.
 ```javascript
 // cache is valid for 30 minutes: const requestsConfig = {